David Marks: Since 1971

-On May 20, 2005, the original Beach Boys six-man line-up (including both Marks and Jardine) was memorialized on the Beach Boys Historic Landmark in Hawthorne, California.
+On May 20, 2005, the Beach Boys six-man line-up including both Marks and Jardine, was memorialized on the Beach Boys Historic Landmark in Hawthorne, California.
 The following year, on June 13, 2006, Marks gathered with surviving Beach Boys Brian Wilson, Al Jardine, Mike Love, and Bruce Johnston on the roof of the landmark Capitol Records building in Hollywood, where all five were presented with an RIAA Platinum record Award in recognition of two million in sales of the Beach Boys CD song collection Sounds of Summer: The Very Best of The Beach Boys.
 In 2008, following the release of a career retrospective, The Lost Years (released to coincide with his book), he toured the UK as a "special guest" with the Beach Boys.
-He also performed with Jardine and Dean Torrence of Jan & Dean, in the "Legends of Surf Music" tour.
+He has also semi-regularly performed with Jardine and Dean Torrence of Jan & Dean, in the "Legends of Surf Music" tour, with the Surf City All-Stars.

 On December 16, 2011, it was announced that Marks would be reuniting with Brian Wilson, Mike Love, Al Jardine, and Bruce Johnston for a new Beach Boys album and 50th anniversary tour in 2012.
 The group appeared at the 2012 Grammy Awards on February 12, followed by a 50-date tour that began in Tucson, Arizona in April.
 Mike Love commented on working with Marks once again, stating, "David rocks.
 A phenomenal guitarist.
 When he does those leads on "Surfin'", "Surfin' Safari", and "Fun, Fun, Fun" it's so authentic.
 He and Carl committed on playing guitar since they were ten years old and were neighbors with each other from across the street in Hawthorne.
 He's a fantastic musician and a really fantastic guy to be with.
 He went through his issues with alcohol, but he's completely cooled out for maybe ten years now.
 It's going to be really great to be with him."
-Marks also took over lead vocal duties on the songs "Hawaii" and "Getcha Back" during the anniversary tour.
+Marks took over lead vocal duties on the songs "Hawaii" and "Getcha Back" during the anniversary tour.

+Also in 2012, Marks released the album The Circle Continues, which featured a guest appearance from Jardine on vocals on the song "I Sail Away'.